 Research commissioned by Carers UK and published in November 2015 estimated that 1.4 million people were providing 50 or more carer hours a week for a partner, friend or family member in the UK.
 As such they made a significant contribution to society and the NHS.
 The NHS has acknowledged this contribution, saying that it was “critical and underappreciated … not only to loved ones, neighbours and friends, but to the very sustainability of the NHS in England”.

-The majority (53%) cited earnings from employment as their main source of income.
-For 27%, state or private pensions were the main source.
-Around one in six carers reported drawing most of their income from other benefits or tax credits.
+For just over half of carers, their main source of income was earnings from employment (54% of carers in 2017/18).
+State or private pensions were the main source of income for just over a quarter of carers (26%), while around one in six carers (18%) drew most of their income from other benefits or tax credits.

 In further education: students in England with caring responsibilities may be able to access discretionary 16-19 bursary support.
 However, being in full-time education means they cannot claim Carers Allowance.